 4. Depression, Reflection and Loneliness

 Reality hits with a thud.
 A time of reflection, of memories and of loneliness in a time of isolation where you are isolated from friends and extended family.
 A stage where you go through the motions, a stage where you “fake it till you make it”.
 The auto pilot stage.
-You may react by sleeping in, more frequent “pyjama days” and isolating yourself from other household members
+You may react by sleeping in, having more frequent “pyjama days” and/or isolating yourself from other household members.
+Our teens are particularly prone to all three.

 5. The Upward Turn

 You start to adjust to your current situation.
 Your physical and emotional symptoms start to lessen, and you feel a little calmer.
-You start to appreciate the time you have and the opportunities afforded to you in Isolation.
+The yelling subsides.
+You start to appreciate the time you have, and the opportunities afforded to you in Isolation.
+Time that was not there pre COVID, the time that has allowed you to rediscover your kids and to foster stronger relationships.

 6. Reconstruction and Working Through